 I’ve got no plans to start working from home any more than I currently do but last week, I got a ‘working from home care package’ from my work which included a big monitor to plug my laptop into, a wireless keyboard and a mouse.
 There’s no way I’m setting that little lot up on my dining room table every time I work from home so I decided that it was about time I made myself a little workspace area.

 I had much bigger plans for an office last year, more for blogging than from a working from home in my main job perspective.
+There are months when I earn more than a full-time salary running my self-employed job blogging so it seems like a worthwhile investment.
 I planned to make some more space for an office by either extending the garage, getting a sunroom or a having a little garden room built.
 I still do plan to do one of the three but I’m just not sure what the best thing to do would be so I’ve put those plans on hold until I decide for definite which will work best for us.

 So, back to my plan to make a space at home for me to set up my work kit for the odd days when I work from home and for when I’m back into blogging (which I’m trying hard to do right now)…

 I have zero space in the house as things stand at the moment so I considered a couple of options to make myself some space.

 First up, I was going to use my lovely little bureau which has a drop-down front that could easily be used as a desk.
 My original plan was to remove the shelves from the inside to make space for the monitor but I just couldn’t make bring myself to start messing with the beautiful workmanship of the cabinet just to whack a monitor in there.

 Then I considered a space in the Living Room as that’s the one place in the house where I could easily fit a desk in but I decided against that as I wouldn’t be able to work in there when the TV was on or when people were coming and going through the house.

 That left me with one choice – my bedroom!